 A newly renovated alcohol detox wing is available for those who need it, with medical supervision allowing for the safest possible experience.
 Length of stay is determined on an individual basis, with the staff choosing the program that allows for the greatest level of long-term success.

-If you or someone you know is in need of treatment for alcoholism, contact The Oaks at La Paloma at our toll-free number.
+If you or someone you know is in need of treatment for alcoholism, contact The Oaks at La Paloma at our toll-free helpline.

-Someone is there to take your call 24 hours a day and answer any questions you have about the treatment process, financing and logistics.
+Our caring admissions coordinators are there to take your call 24 hours a day and answer any questions you have about the treatment process, financing and logistics.
+Please call now.